 Classic New York-style architecture and original period details meet modern design at this storied San Diego landmark.
 Downtown’s first high-rise building, and once its tallest, 625 Broadway was built in 1924 by real estate magnate John D. Spreckels and counts Comic-Con and the Bank of Italy among its former tenants.
 Now, the historic Spreckels Building is undergoing a transformation from offices to an exclusive new residential community that pays homage to the building’s past.
 Among its 231 well-appointed homes preleasing this summer, the prized penthouse loft-style residences boast coveted city and bay views, and original architectural features, including brick accents, 6-foot pane windows and soaring 20-foot ceilings.
 Other high-end amenities include a resident lounge, indoor greenhouse, yoga studio and fitness center.

-Photography Courtesy Of: 625 broadway
+Photography by: 625 broadway